grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 With the _Prospect_ successfully underway, Hemi climbed up to the bridge to consult with Captain Percy.

-"How the fuck did they find us in Stilt City Hemi?"
+"How the fuck did they find us in Stilt City, Hemi?"
 Percy asked.
 "The place is a fucking labyrinth!"

-"Either they have exceptional intelligence in a foreign Authority's port --- which seems unlikely --- or, they followed the dulcet sounds of the _Gnat_'s ridiculously loud engines."
+"Either they have exceptional intelligence in a foreign Authority's port --- which seems unlikely --- or they followed the dulcet sounds of the _Gnat_'s ridiculously loud engines."

 "Fuck.
 Yeah.
 They must have picked Shakes up somewhere on his approach to Stilt City, and then just quietly followed him into fucking port and through the city."